China Medical Technologies: Bankruptcy

-Alleged fraud; Litigation
+Alleged fraud and litigation

 In 2009, three years prior to CMED's filing for bankruptcy, an anonymous letter alleging possible illegal and fraudulent activities by management since 2007 was sent to KPMG Hong Kong, then CMED's auditor.
 In response, at KPMG's request, in 2009 the CMED Audit Committee retained law firm Paul Weiss Rifkind Wharton & Garrison to investigate the allegations and advise the committee as to any appropriate further measures.
 Paul Weiss as part of its investigation conducted on-site visits and interviews in China and collected documents from employees and servers of CMED.
 CMED announced the substantial completion of the independent internal investigation on 30 July 2009.

 In early 2012, CMED ceased operating and left investors unpaid on $426 million worth of bond debt, as a result of a suspected fraud by CMED's former Chairman & CEO.
 In January 2012, a class action fraud lawsuit was filed by CMED investors against CMED and its CEO and CFO in the US District Court in the Southern District of New York.
 In July 2012, original purchasers of the CMED bonds sued the CEO in a civil case in California, alleging he stripped assets from CMED.

 Post-bankruptcy filing, CMED's liquidator found itself probing an alleged $355 million insider fraud.
 In November 2012, the liquidator filed a complaint to the Hong Kong Police Force and the US Federal Bureau of Investigation (FBI) alleging that $400 million that CMED raised in stock and bond sales had gone missing, and that the CEO's wife had gambled substantial sums at the Wynn and Bellagio casinos in Las Vegas, Nevada.
 Two of CMED's creditors said the CEO's wife gambled $62 million in slot machines at the Bellagio casino in Las Vegas between 2008 and 2012.
 Creditors' law firm Stroock & Stroock & Lavan said the wife's tax returns for 2009-11 showed $17 million of "gambling winnings" as income, along with matching "gambling losses", as to which the lawyers said: "This huge 'gambling' cash flow is inconsistent with [the wife]'s banking records and gives rise to a strong suspicion that [she] may have engaged in money laundering and tax evasion."
 Subsequently, the liquidators increased their estimate of missing cash to $670 million.